-Payment of Benefits to Others - When payments that should have been made under this Booklet were made under any other coverage, We will have the right to pay to the other coverage any amount We determine to be warranted to satisfy the intent of this provision.
-Any amount so paid will be considered to be benefits paid under this Booklet, and with that payment We will fully satisfy Our liability under this provision.
+Payment of Benefits to Others - Whenever payments that should have been made under this Benefit Booklet have been made under any other coverage, we will have the right to pay to the other coverage any amount we determine to be warranted to satisfy the intent of this provision.
+Any amount so paid will be considered to be benefits paid under this Benefit Booklet, and with that payment we will fully satisfy our liability under this provision.

-Duplicate Coverage and Coordination of Benefits Overpayment Recovery - If We have overpaid for Covered Services under this provision, We will have the right, by offset or otherwise, to recover the excess amount from you or any person or entity to which, or in whose behalf, the payments were made.
+Right of Overpayment Recovery - If we have overpaid for Covered Services under this provision, we will have the right, by offset or otherwise, to recover the excess amount from you or any person or entity to which, or on whose behalf, the payments were made.